StackmateNetwork/stackmate-core/resources/docs/debcross.md

 # CC on Debian

-This document provides help on each of the major steps in setting up a fresh debian box as a `cross-compilation environment for stackmate-core android target binaries`.
+This document provides help on each of the major steps in setting up a fresh debian box as a `cross-compilation environment for stackmate-core android, ios, linux and mac target binaries`.

 It is recommended to add all environment variables to `~/.bashrc` to preserve them accross sessions and avoid having to keep initializing them with `export`.